xavidop/alexa-nodejs-k8s-helloworld/docs/HELM.md

 ![image](../img/helm/helm.png)

-Now we will add the Helm layer to allow our alexa Skill to be scalable, extensible, environment-aware, version-aware, incremental, personalized, dynamic, and reusable.
+Now we will add the Helm layer to allow our alexa Skill to be scalable, extensible, environment-aware, version-aware, incremental, personalised, dynamic, and reusable.
 Adding this layer means create templates for all of our Kubernetes objects.

 ### Deployment template